brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*: If `r` represents a value, a non-class type, the global namespace, or a description of a declaration of a non-static data member, then `source_location{}`.
 Otherwise, an implementation-defined `source_location` value.

-[#]{.pnum} *Recommended practice*: If `r` represents an entity, name, or base specifier that was introduced by a declaration, implementations should return a value corresponding to a declaration of the represented construct.
-If multiple such declarations exist and one is a definition, a value corresponding to the definition is preferred.
+[#]{.pnum} *Recommended practice*: If `r` represents an entity, name, or base specifier that was introduced by a declaration, implementations should return a value corresponding to a declaration of the represented construct that is reachable from the evaluation construct.
+If there are multiple such declarations and one is a definition, a value corresponding to the definition is preferred.
 :::
 :::